Those doing business in Mexico are beginning to feel the impact of some amendments to its labor laws.

 The changes, put in place in April 2021, affect how companies contract or outsource staff to Mexico.
 Essentially, the amendments effectively prohibit Mexican employers from contracting out their staff.

-Below are the key points of the changes and how these changes will affect stakeholders who contract or outsource personnel to Mexico.
+Below are the main points of the changes and how these changes will affect stakeholders who contract or outsource personnel to Mexico.

 What laws have changed?